SWARMIO FILES FOR CCAA PROTECTION

 Swarmio on Twitter (https://twitter.com/SwarmioMedia)

 This new release contains "forward-looking statements" within the meaning of such statements under the applicable securities law.
 Forward-looking statements are frequently characterized by words such as "plan", "continue", "except", "project", "intend", "believe", "anticipate", "estimate", "may", "will", "potential", "proposed" and other similar words, or statements that certain events or conditions "may" or "will" occur.
 These statements are only predictions.
-Forward-looking statements in this release include statements regarding Swarmio Group's intention to complete proceedings under the CCAA; and the Company's intention to work closely with the proposed Monitor to develop and implement a process to maximize the value of the Company.
+Forward-looking statements in this release include statements regarding Swarmio Group's intention to complete proceedings under the CCAA, the Company's intention to effect a liquidation of the Company's assets; and the Company's intention to work closely with the proposed Monitor to develop and implement a process to maximize the value of its assets..
 Various assumptions were used in drawing the conclusions or making the projections contained in the forward-looking statements throughout this news release, including assumptions based on the Company's publicly disclosed information, and the Company's current financial condition.
 Forward-looking statements are based on the opinions and estimates of management at the date the statements are made, and are subject to a variety of risks and uncertainties and other factors that could cause actual events or results to differ materially from those projected in the forward-looking statements.
 Such factors include, among others, the risks identified in the Companies long-form prospectus dated November 10, 2021 (which can be accessed through the Company's profile on www.sedar.com).
 Forward-looking statements are made based on management's beliefs, estimates and opinions on the date that statements are made and the respective companies undertakes no obligation to update forward-looking statements if these beliefs, estimates and opinions or other circumstances should change, except as required by applicable securities laws.
 Investors are cautioned against attributing undue certainty to forward-looking statements.

 Neither the Canadian Securities Exchange nor its Regulation Services Provider accepts responsibility for the adequacy or accuracy of this release.